streamingTurtles/21-google-books/README.md

   - - -

-  ## Screenshot of App: (searchinf for a book using the google API ):
+  ## Screenshot of App: (searching for a book using the google API ):
   ![Screenshot](/client/public/googleBookSearch-pic1.png)